atdrago/negative/README.md

 ## Testing

-*Important:* Tests gets run against the **built app**.
+*Important:* Tests get run against the **built app**.
 If you are attempting to run tests and the results are not what you expected, you need to run `npm run build` again.

 1. `npm run build`
 2. `npm run test`